isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-sample-age-set-all`` Command
 --------------------------------------------

-The ``statistic-sample-age-set-all`` command sets time-based limits on samples for all statistics.
+The :isccmd:`statistic-sample-age-set-all` command sets time-based limits on samples for all statistics.
 It takes a single-integer parameter called ``duration``, which specifies the time limit for the statistic in seconds.
 An example command may look like this: